๐ฆ TradeApe

 Hackable by design

-Bring your own Anthropic key, run the app locally, inspect the prompts and tools, and fork the stack.
+Bring your own API key, run the app locally, inspect the prompts and tools, and fork the stack.
 No bundled model credits or hosted agent backend are hidden behind the product.
 Go bananas!

 QuestDB is the engine room.